vsankarl/dataProcessor/README.md

 The aim is to develop a matching algorithm that takes the provider feed (e.g., xbox_feed.csv) and matches the records with attributes in the movie database.

 The results of the matching process are saved in output/results/com.demo.matcher.MatcherImplTest.txt.
-These results are run as a test.
+These results are generated during test phase.

 ## Provider feeds